VitusMaCZ/VitusMaCZ.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
-I'm a PhD candidate from [SKL-IOTSC](https://skliotsc.um.edu.mo/), [University of Macau University](https://www.um.edu.mo/) .
+I'm a PhD candidate from [SKL-IOTSC](https://skliotsc.um.edu.mo/), [University of Macau](https://www.um.edu.mo/) .

 You can find my CV here: [Chengzhi Ma's Curriculum Vitae](../assets/CV.pdf).